 Used by Ann Apple when discussing the possibility of Lisa’s Story being turned into “a real movie”.
 While movies can be viewed on “cell-phones”, the context implies a rank even lower than “straight to DVD”.

 A vending machine, like they used to have installed at Westview High until the school board decided to offer the students “healthy choices” like tap water from the drinking fountain and mashed potatoes with gravy.
+First uttered by Cody and later on by Bernie and his nameless African-American friend.

 Vodka and orange: